MarkKajcsos/simple-product-api/README.md

 #### Logging

-- Set global logger object
-- Costumize logger output format
 - Set midleware logging

 #### GraphQl

 - Make filter type and implement related changes for Product filtering (could replace 'product', 'productByProducerId' and any new filter oriented query)
 - Solve 'productsByProducerId' query to return only with product items without producer field (currently solved by created new type (_ProductWithoutProducer_) in schema, but this is not nice)

-### General

-- Create custom Error interfaces and extend to be used at different places.